CGosser/friday-5/README.md

 _This is a page trying to copy the look of steams front page to practice sass and css flexboxes_

+## Images of site and site it is copying

 ## Setup/Installation Requirements

 * _download github repository_